josejhkim/tp/docs/DeveloperGuide.md

 - A wedding has been set as the active wedding.

 **MSS**

-1. User requests to add a new table.
+1. User decides to add a new table.
-2. User provides:
+2. User enters the command the table ID.
-   - Table ID
-   - Table capacity
-3. System validates the provided information.
+3. WeddingHero validates that the table ID is unique and that the capacity is a valid positive integer.
-4. System adds the table to the current wedding's layout.
+4. WeddingHero adds the table to the current wedding
-5. System confirms that the table has been added successfully.
+5. WeddingHero displays a confirmation message indicating that the table has been successfully added.

 Use case ends.

 **Extensions:**